Emergence of the CommTech working group

 Idea of CommTech landing in the profession

 We continuously generate knowledge by working in our topic clusters and interest groups.
-This we give in the form of
+We provide this in the form of events, white papers to anyone who wants to promote the spread of CommTech in the communications industry.

 Increase market transparency

 The knowledge generated in the CommTech WG helps PR practitioners gain an overview of the current state of digitalization in communications.
-As part of best practices, blog posts, reading tips and
+In the context of best practices, blog posts, reading tips and events we provide information on a wide range of topics.

 Provision of best practices from science and practice

 Our members not only exchange information among themselves, we also hold regular discussions with external PR managers.
-So we learn from
+This is how we learn about best practices from science and practice, which we share with all interested parties via our website and our newsletter and our newsletter.

 The management circle